-We are continuing bear month at A Wild Life!
+We are continuing bear month on Prone to Wandering.
 When you’re out and about as much as I am, knowing how to keep your campsite bear free is definitely a skill to learn.
 An important part of that is knowing how to store your food, and keep it away from bears by hanging it in a bear bag- both for your sake, and theirs.
 If bears become accustomed to human presence and human food, it puts us in danger while camping or hiking, and eventually the bear in danger as well.

 How To Hang a Bear Bag